What Is The Best Free SEO Plugin For WordPress?

 Now, this is where SEO plugins are supposed to be helpful - rich snippets/schema.
 People who have websites that focuses on other things beside blog posts should definitely use an SEO plugin that can help with schema.

-After doing a manual format (list, table, embed YouTube video, putting a meta description), go to https://search.google.com/test/rich-results.
+After manually formatting your blog post (list, table, embed YouTube video, putting a meta description), go to https://search.google.com/test/rich-results.
 Enter the URL of your post.
 It will tell you if you are eligible for a rich snippet.

 The difference with having a “Schema Generator” is you can add additional “enhancements” so you can be selected for more schema categories.

-As an example, a post with added Schema will look like this:
+As an example, a blog post with added Schema will look like this:

-Note that although YouTube videos are automatically crawled, if you have multiple videos in a post like this one, Google sometimes misses crawling the other videos.
+Note that although YouTube videos are automatically crawled, if you have multiple videos in a post like the image below, Google sometimes misses crawling the other videos.

-To force Google to acknowledge the presence of all videos I embedded, I had to generate a video sitemap (thru Rank Math Pro video sitemap) and specify the YouTube URL/thumbnail locations in the video Schema generator.
+To force Google to acknowledge the presence of all videos I embedded in the above post, I had to generate a video sitemap (thru Rank Math Pro video sitemap) and specify the YouTube URL/thumbnail locations in the video Schema generator.

-Take note, this has also two videos in it, so Google basically didn’t “acknowledge” the videos in a way.
+Take note that the post above has two videos in it, so Google basically didn’t “acknowledge” the videos in a way.